theogf/AugmentedGaussianProcesses.jl/README.md

     <img src="https://img.shields.io/badge/docs-latest-blue.svg">
   </a>

-AugmentedGaussianProcesses! is a Julia package in development for **Data Augmented Gaussian Processes**.
+AugmentedGaussianProcesses! is a Julia package in development for **Data Augmented Sparse Gaussian Processes**.
 It contains a collection of models for different **gaussian and non-gaussian likelihoods**, which are transformed via data augmentation into **conditionally conjugate likelihood** allowing for **extremely fast inference** via block coordinate updates.

-# The package contains at the moment :
+# Packages models :
   - Two GP classifier models
-    - **BSVM** : A Classifier with a likelihood equivalent to the classic SVM
+    - **BSVM** : A Classifier with a likelihood equivalent to the classic SVM [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20BSVM.ipynb)
-    - **XGPC** : A Classifier with a Bernoulli likelihood with the logistic link
+    - **XGPC** : A Classifier with a Bernoulli likelihood with the logistic link [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20XGPC.ipynb)
   - Two GP Regression models
-    - **GPRegression** : The standard Gaussian Process regression model with a Gaussian Likelihood (no data augmentation was needed here)
+    - **GPRegression** : The standard Gaussian Process regression model with a Gaussian Likelihood (no data augmentation was needed here) [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20Gaussian.ipynb)
-    - **StudentT** : The standard Gaussian Process regression with a Student-t likelihood (the degree of freedom ν is not optimizable for the moment)
+    - **StudentT** : The standard Gaussian Process regression with a Student-t likelihood (the degree of freedom ν is not optimizable for the moment) [IJulia example](https://github.com/theogf/AugmentedGaussianProcesses.jl/blob/master/examples/Classification%20-%20Gaussian.ipynb)
   - More models in development
     - **MultiClass** : A multiclass classifier model, relying on a modified version of softmax
     - **Probit** : A Classifier with a Bernoulli likelihood with the probit link
     - **Online** : Allowing for all algorithms to work online as well

+For each of these models you can either run the fullbatch or sparse version by adding the prefix `Batch` or `Sparse` to the model name.
 ## Install the package

 The package requires Julia 1.0